Bridge

 Leaflet Markercluster race condition

-VolcanoWatch exposed a timing issue: Markercluster fires animation callbacks asynchronously after markers are added.
+VolcanoWatch exposed a timing bug that was tricky to pin down.
+Markercluster fires animation callbacks asynchronously after markers are added.
 When a filter change triggers a Livewire round-trip, Alpine clears the old markers and adds new ones; Livewire's DOM diff may then destroy and recreate the component instance.
-If the animation callback fires after _map is set to null during that teardown, it throws "Cannot read property 'flyTo' of null."
-Setting disableClusteringAtZoom: 8 in the markerClusterGroup options eliminates the async callback at the zoom levels where re-renders are likely — at lower zooms, the animation completes before any re-render can fire.
+If the animation callback fires after the map instance has been nulled out during that teardown, it throws a null reference error.

 Reactivity model

-Livewire owns server-side state; Alpine owns DOM mutations that don't need a server round-trip.
-The handoff is browser events.
-A Leaflet map click fires CustomEvent('map-clicked', {lat, lng, timezone}); Livewire listens with @map-clicked.window="$wire.search(...)".
-After the server responds, $this->dispatch('earthquakes-updated', earthquakes: [...]) passes data to an Alpine listener that updates markers without another round-trip.
-All map containers carry wire:ignore so Livewire's DOM diffing never touches them and Leaflet instances survive re-renders.
+Livewire owns server state and Alpine owns the DOM.
+They communicate through browser events.
+A map click triggers a Livewire search; after the server responds, the updated data gets dispatched back to Alpine to update the markers without an extra round-trip.
+All map containers use wire:ignore so Livewire's DOM diffing never touches them and Leaflet instances survive re-renders.

 Theming